whoisdsmith/BOOKMRKS-MTHRFCKR-II/WebDev/Resources.md

 ---

-### Resources-How-To's and Continious Learning
+#### Resources-How-To's and Continious Learning

 ![](https://thepracticaldev.s3.amazonaws.com/i/6hqmcjaxbgbon8ydw93z.png)

-[Want to learn about git and GitHub in a more fun way?](https://dev.to) - We always watch tons of videos and tutorials and skim through lots of documentation to learn some...
+[Want to learn about git and GitHub in a more fun way?](https://dev.to) - We always watch tons of videos and tutorials and skim through lots of documentation to learn some…

 2022-01-25T02:24:39.227Z